stIncMale/stincmale.github.io/_posts/2020-05-17-parallelism-vs-concurrency.md

 Unordered actions are referred to as being concurrent.
 </div>

-So concurrency is a concept we may want to use when talking about the *design* if a system.
+So concurrency is a concept we may want to use when talking about the *design* of a system.
 For example, when deciding how to deal with incoming requests and the corresponding transactions which are not ordered, a.k.a. concurrent, and often may affect each other.

 It is worth mentioning that some sources use the word "time" instead of the word "order",